katjagrace/katjagrace.github.io/_posts/2022-10-14-ai_counterargs.md

-<p>This hypothesis about the provenance of human triumph seems wrong.
-Intellect surely helps, but humans look to be powerful largely because they share their meager intellectual discoveries with one another and consequently save them up over time<span id='easy-footnote-5-3345' class='easy-footnote-margin-adjust'></span><span class='easy-footnote'><a href='#easy-footnote-bottom-5-3345' title='&lt;em&gt;&lt;a href=&quot;https://www.amazon.com/Secret-Our-Success-Evolution-Domesticating/dp/0691166854&quot;&gt;The Secrets of Our Success&lt;/a&gt;&lt;/em&gt; seems to be the canonical reference for this, but I haven’t read it.
-I don’t know how controversial this is, but also don’t presently see how it could fail to be true.'><sup>5</sup></a></span>.
+This hypothesis about the provenance of human triumph seems wrong.
+Intellect surely helps, but humans look to be powerful largely because they share their meager intellectual discoveries with one another and consequently save them up over time[^5].
 You can see this starkly by comparing the material situation of Alice, a genius living in the stone age, and Bob, an average person living in 21st Century America.
 Alice might struggle all day to get a pot of water, while Bob might be able to summon all manner of delicious drinks from across the oceans, along with furniture, electronics, information, etc. Much of Bob’s power probably did flow from the application of intelligence, but not Bob’s individual intelligence.
-Alice’s intelligence, and that of those who came between them.</p>
+Alice’s intelligence, and that of those who came between them.